rpetrich/swift-to-js/README.md

 Installation
 ------------
 #### Install Swift
-Choose and install a compatible Swift development snapshot from [swift.org/download/](https://swift.org/download/).
-[2018-10-03](https://swift.org/builds/development/xcode/swift-DEVELOPMENT-SNAPSHOT-2018-10-03-a/swift-DEVELOPMENT-SNAPSHOT-2018-10-03-a-osx.pkg)'s snapshot build is known to be compatible.
+Choose and install a compatible Swift 5.0 snapshot from [swift.org/download/](https://swift.org/download/).
+[2018-12-16](https://swift.org/builds/swift-5.0-branch/xcode/swift-5.0-DEVELOPMENT-SNAPSHOT-2018-12-16-a/swift-5.0-DEVELOPMENT-SNAPSHOT-2018-12-16-a-osx.pkg)'s snapshot build is known to be compatible.
 For macOS, a recent version of Xcode is required.

 #### Install Node & NPM
 You know what to do...